Yinsi juan

-Yin si juan (银丝卷 (yínsījuǎn, silver thread roll)) is a Shandong style bread.
+Yinsi juan (银丝卷 (yínsījuǎn, silver thread roll)) is a Shandong style bread.
 The name comes from the long threads of dough that are pulled when it's being made.

 Yin si juan are typically made from wheat flour, giving them a white appearance.
 They are first steamed, then can be baked.
 There are two main ways to assemble yin si juan from the stretched dough threads; one in which the lengths are wrapped in a sheet of dough, and another in which the ends of the stretched dough are pinched together and folded in on itself to secure the shape.